Beating Again

 Beating Again (Korean: 순정에 반하다) is a 2015 South Korean television series starring Jung Kyung-ho, Kim So-yeon, and Yoon Hyun-min.
-It aired on jTBC from April 3 to May 23, 2015 on Fridays and Saturdays at 21:45 (KST) time slot for 16 episodes.
+It aired on JTBC from April 3 to May 23, 2015 on Fridays and Saturdays at 21:45 (KST) for 16 episodes.

 Synopsis

 Kang Min-ho (Jung Kyung-ho) is a cold-blooded corporate raider who takes no prisoners.
 He is a scoundrel investment banker for Gold Investment, seemingly the world's largest financial service firm.
-As a cynical, self-defensive, suspicious sociopath, he wears down people with his tenacity and takes advantage of them with his delusions of grandeur.
+As a cynical, self-defensive, suspicious sociopath, he wears people down with his tenacity and takes advantage of them with his delusions of grandeur.
 However, Min-ho has his own story of how he became evil - it was because of his uncle's betrayal.
 His father was overthrown by his uncle and it caused his family to hit bottom.
 As Min-ho vows to get revenge, he meets Soon-jung (Kim So-yeon), the daughter of his father's former secretary who betrayed him and who now works for his uncle.
 One day, he has a heart attack and is taken to a hospital.
 He miraculously survives his heart attack after undergoing a heart transplant.
 His heart is actually from Dong-wook (Jin Goo), a young detective and Soon-jung's fiancé, who suffered from brain damage from a mysterious car accident.
 After receiving a new life thanks to the new heart, he is no longer the cold and callous person that he has been and undergoes a profound change to his personality, talking differently and warming up people.
 But he still pursues his plan to get revenge on his uncle even though his emotions get in the way at times.
 He gradually learns the meaning of happiness when he finds Soon-jung, whom he wants to cherish and protect.
-His heart becomes tender and his eyes swell with tears when as he works with her.
+His heart becomes tender and his eyes swell with tears when he works with her.
 He falls in love with her without realizing it.